*Due to the continued concerns surrounding the spread of COVID-19, please follow these guidelines: Please be safe.

 Tip #2: Driving to the Hudson Valley

-Taking a drive to visit the Hudson Valley may be one of the best ways to enjoy the scenery, countryside, towns and cities.
+Taking a drive to visit different areas of the Hudson Valley may be one of the best ways to enjoy the scenery, countryside, towns and cities.

 There are several major highways in and out of the Hudson Valley.

-A few of the well-traveled are: the New York State Thruway (North-South), Interstate-684 (North-South) and the Taconic State Parkway (North-South).
+A few of the well-traveled roadways/highways are the New York State Thruway/I-87 (North-South), Interstate-684 (North-South) and the Taconic State Parkway (North-South).

 Tip #3: Driving within the Hudson Valley Region